 Rattlesnake Canyon Geology and Natural History

 The Rattlesnake Canyon Arches, formed in a 150-foot-high layer of Entrada sandstone, scattered along a mile of the canyon’s upper rim.
 The smooth, salmon-colored sandstone was deposited more than 175 million years ago in the form of sand dunes on an ancient coastline.
 As the ancient inland sea disappeared, erosion started sculpting contoured alcoves in the cliff with wind-blown grit, frost wedging, and quick runoff thinning out the alcoves until holes appeared.
 Trickling water later enlarged the holes, leaving today’s magnificent parade of arches.

 Besides its unique geology, the Rattlesnake Canyon area features a high-desert ecosystem with scattered piñon pines, junipers, sagebrush, cacti, and yuccas surviving on only 11 inches of annual rainfall.
 Alert hikers will spot wildlife, including mule deer, coyotes, desert bighorn sheep, grey foxes, cottontail rabbits, lizards, and occasionally a midget faded rattlesnake, a small, seldom-seen rattler.
 Look up to catch turkey vultures, golden eagles, and hawks flying above the arches.

 The Rattlesnake Canyon Arches

-While the arches have always had affectionate nicknames, it wasn’t until 1972 that any of the arches were named.
+While the arches have always had affectionate nicknames, it wasn’t until 1972 that any of the arches was officially named.
 Today, several of the arches retain unofficial designations.
 Even with their official titles, many locals still refer to them by their longstanding nicknames.
 Cedar Tree Arch, also called Rainbow Arch, is the longest arch in the group, with a span of 76 feet and a vertical opening of 43 feet.
 Centennial Arch, also dubbed East Rim Arch or Rattlesnake Arch, is the site’s most elegant archway with a thin 40-foot span above a 120-foot-high window.
 The impressive Hole-in-the-Bridge Arch illustrates how the circular arches formed like holes punched in arcing sandstone amphitheater.
 Many of the other arches are smaller windows stamped through roofed alcoves.